serverlessworkflow/vscode-extension/README.md

 This extension also provides Code Snippets for the serverless workflow specification markup:

+- swj: Create a new JSON workflow definition
-- swn: Create a new workflow definition
+- swy: Create a new YAML workflow definition
 - adding more in next version

 ## Building from source